 The Group sells chemical-based products, methylamine and dimethylformamide ("DMF").
-Revenue is recognised at the point when the goods are delivered to the customer.
-The amount of revenue recognised is the amount of the transaction price allocated to the satisfied PO.
+The Group transfers control and recognises a sale when they deliver goods to the customers.
+The amount of revenue recognised is the amount of the transaction price allocated to the satisfied performance obligation.
 Transaction price is the amount of consideration in the sales invoice and sales contract to which the Group expects to be entitled in exchange for transferring the promised goods.
 No element of financing is deemed present as the sales are made with an average credit period of 90 days which is consistent with market practice.
 A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.